seport/SLLA/README.md

 A simple protest calendar for the Los Angeles area.
 [Visit the site here.](http://stayloudla.com/) Want to contribute?
 We meet every Wednesday night!
 Ask for an invitation in the Hack For LA Slack channel.

+## Contributing to this Project
+There are several major ways you can contribute to this project!

+### Everyone!
+Whether you're a developer, designer, both, neither, etc, you can contribute by checking out the [question](https://github.com/seport/SLLA/issues?q=is%3Aissue+is%3Aopen+label%3Aquestion) tag!
+These are non-technical issues about the direction of the app.
+We want your input!
+Please provide your opinions by commenting on the issue at hand.

+### Designers
+If you are a designer, we need designs!
+Check out the [needs design](https://github.com/seport/SLLA/issues?q=is%3Aissue+is%3Aopen+label%3A%22needs+design%22) tag in the issues, and wireframe or mockup to your heart's content!

+### Developers
+If you are a developer, follow the local development setup instructions below, and pick up a ticket from the To Do section of the [project board](https://github.com/seport/SLLA/projects/1).

+### Project Managers
+I need your help!
+Just come talk to us at the hack night.

 ## Setting Up For Local Development

 ## Cloning this repo